9bridges/tb-soft-website/README.md

 The steps to compile and get started with development are covered in detail in documentation mentioned above, but the summary is:

 -   npm install
 -   npm start

 ### Design Files

-We provide an "unofficial" Landkit Figma file for you to play with.
+We provide an "unofficial" 九桥同步 Figma file for you to play with.
 Learn more about it at https://www.figma.com/file/e6SElg0s79XUTzHfvJkbhV/LandKit-2.0.0-beta-Distsributed?node-id=2016%3A15971.

 ### Support